dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="set-color-depth" />
 ### 3.2.1 Set color depth with `setColorDepth()`

-If your Lua code has access to the bit depth of the device's color palette for displaying images, then you can pass this in to Snowplow too:
+If your Lua code has access to the bit depth of the device"s color palette for displaying images, then you can pass this in to Snowplow too:

 ```lua
 t:setColorDepth( {{BITS PER PIXEL}} )